 Contractor: Richard E Phillirri, Inc.

 Description: The building faces south and is a two story buff colored brick, concrete and glass structure.
-The building sits on the side of a hill overlooking the old courthouse to the south.
+The building sits on the side of a hill in the center of Independence overlooking the old courthouse to the south.
 The center section is white colored concrete with vertical pillars framing the large recessed windows and glass panel entrance.
 Wings on the east and west sides extend from the main building and have a wide concrete belt along the roof line and extending across the center section. he building was renovated in 2011.
 The architect was Encompas, IPS, Inc. and the contractor was Highlands Mechanical ASF Corporation.